lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 Tests for the required validator.
 \end{center}

-Basically, anything that is not truthy is invalid; anything else is considered valid.
+Basically, anything that does not evaluated to `true` is invalid; anything else is considered valid.
 We can get all the tests passing with this implementation:

 ```js
 export function required(value) {